Jrebort/Linux-System-BackupTool/README.md

 bin/ntfsinfo
 unpack:3%
  ```
+ - You want to **delete** a older system from the backup dir, just run
 &nbsp; &nbsp; &nbsp;  &nbsp;  `sudo bksys -d`
  - You want to **browse** the backed up system from the backup dir, just run
  &nbsp; &nbsp; &nbsp;  &nbsp; `sudo bksys -l`